Ugo5738/kgents/conversation_service/README.md

 ## Runtime Integration

 `services/runtime.py` attempts a real flow execution when Langflow `auto_login` is available by probing common runtime endpoints; when that fails, it falls back to a simulated stream.

-This will be replaced with a stable, versioned integration once the target API surface is finalized.
+### Provisioning

+- `services/provisioning.py` binds a `flow_id` to a conversation when missing.
+- The only provisioning endpoint used is the Agent Runtime Service (ARS):
+  - `POST {AGENT_RUNTIME_SERVICE_URL}/api/v1/agents/provision` with `{ "description": "<task or agent description>" }`.
+- Agent Deployment Service (ADS) is not used for provisioning and there is no fallback.

 ## Security